 The event also foregrounds the next generation of filmmakers: up-and-coming media students will create a live film during the evening inspired by Kieślowski’s 1979 documentary Talking Heads.
 Their work will premiere at the end of the programme, allowing participating audience members to see themselves on screen.

-6:20–7:30pm – Kieślowski documentaries preceded by a live conversation between Sebastian Strakowicz and Witold Stok (separate ticket required)
+6:20–7:30pm – Kieślowski documentaries preceded by a live conversation between Sebastian Strakowicz and Witold Stok (separate ticket required - Tickets)

 10:00pm – Quay Brothers film premiere (work in progress)